 To be eligible for LCHIP funding, historical buildings, structures, lands, features, or archeological sites (referred to here as “resources”) must be publicly owned, or owned by a qualified publicly supported nonprofit corporation, and must be listed or determined eligible for listing on the State or National Register of Historic Places prior to applying for an LCHIP grant.
 Documentation of the determination of eligibility or listing must accompany the Letter of Intent.

 To ascertain if your resource is already listed, or to obtain a Determination of Eligibility (DOE), contact the NH Division of Historical Resources at 603-271-3483.

-- Program-specific eligibility requirements are described in the Preservation Planning Grant Eligibility Self-Assessment Tool
+Program-specific eligibility requirements are described in the Eligibility Self Assessment for Preservation Planning Grants

 Project Completion Requirements

 Guidance documents pertaining to project completion can be found in Documents and Forms.